 The Expert Panel agreed that the second approach is more appropriate in the context of performance measures that NQF endorses for purposes of accountability and performance improvement.
-Further, the impact on resources for additional testing is not substantial, given the need to develop and test risk adjustment address threats to validity, such as differences in case mix or use of multiple PROMs, with either approach.
-For example, developers could use the data needed for the required testing and analysis related to the threats to validity (e.g., to development and testing of risk adjustment and analysis of comparability if specified with multiple PROMs) could also be used to conduct reliability testing of the performance measure such as a signal-to-noise analysis.
-Therefore, a requirement for reliability testing of the performance measure would not present an undue-additional burden on developers.
+Further, the impact on resources for additional testing is not substantial, given the need to address threats to validity, such as differences in case mix or use of multiple PROMs, with either approach.
+For example, developers could use the data needed to develop and test risk adjustment to conduct reliability testing of the performance measure such as a signal-to-noise analysis.
+Therefore, a requirement for reliability testing of the performance measure would not present an additional burden on developers.

-Validity testing of the performance measure score would require additional data to test hypothesized relationships such as data oncorrelation with another performance measure or information to compare ison of performance scores for groups known to differ on quality.
+Validity testing of the performance measure score would require additional data to test hypothesized relationships such as correlation with another performance measure or comparison of performance scores for groups known to differ on quality.
 NQF criteria currently allow a systematic assessment of face validity of the performance measure score as an indicator of quality.
-Because developers can specify the performance measure to aggregate individual PROM values in various ways, the validity of results for indicating quality could differ as well. there are a variety of ways that the individual values on the PROM could be aggregated, there could be differences in the validity of the results for indicating quality.
-Ideally, developers would conduct empirical validity testing would be conducted.
-If that is not possible, then they should evaluate face validity should be evaluated systematically with experts, including patients reporting on the PROM, other than those who created the measure.
+Because developers can specify the performance measure to aggregate individual PROM values in various ways, the validity of results for indicating quality could differ as well.
+Ideally, developers would conduct empirical validity testing.
+If that is not possible, then they should evaluate face validity systematically with experts, including patients reporting on the PROM, other than those who created the measure.